Jessie McGuire Dent: Suing the Galveston Public School District

 When Dent first started teaching for Galveston Central High School in 1913, she was paid $50 a month.
 By 1943, after 30 years of teaching, she was only paid $1,548 annually.
 This was about 20% less than the district paid white teachers,.
-She and her attorney, William J. Durham of Sherman, Texas, sued the Galveston Public School System in Federal court under a violation of the 14th Amendment rights of equal protection under the law.
-On June 15, 1943, her lawsuit was settled in favor of black teachers and administrations.
+She and her attorney, William J. Durham of Sherman, Texas, sued the Galveston School District in federal court under a violation of the 14th Amendment rights of equal protection under the law.
+On June 15, 1943, her lawsuit was settled in favor of Black teachers and administrations.

-As a result, the school board was required to fully equalize pay of black and white teachers by 1945.
+As a result, the school board was required to fully equalize pay of Black and white teachers by 1945.
 Beyond her activism for equal salaries, Dent continued to advocate for integration in Galveston's public schools.

-Now the Galveston public school district has been awarded an A, 10 years in a row for financial integrity rating.
+Now the Galveston public school district has been awarded an A for financial integrity rating for 10 years in a row.
 Currently, the school district has a beginner's teachers salary of $53,550, with an average of $57,485, and a max salary of $74,815.
 These salaries are not discriminative based on race.
-Though the school district does not mention Dent or her lawsuit, they boast about their high salaries that is a result of Dents 1943 case.
-Additionally, Dent's goal of integration for Galveston public school systems have been realized as evident in the demographic information provided from the district in January 2021.
-The school system has about 23.4% African Americans, 49.3% Hispanic, 23.9% White, 1.9% Asian, <1% Native Americans and 3.1% of students are two or more races.
+Though the school district does not mention Dent or her lawsuit, they boast about their high salaries that is a result of Dent's 1943 case.
+Additionally, Dent's goal of integration for Galveston public school systems have been realized as evident in the demographic information provided from the district.
+As of January 2021, the school system has about 23.4% African Americans, 49.3% Hispanic, 23.9% White, 1.9% Asian, <1% Native Americans and 3.1% of students of two or more races.